Generational shift in housing aspirations

 Past research has tended to equate housing aspirations with homeownership.
 Yet, while this remains a strong future goal for people, the research also drew attention to people with aspirations to rent, and the positive value attached to social housing in particular.
 Here, participants emphasised security of tenure, affordable rents and not having responsibility for repairs and maintenance as being key positive dimensions.

 The research further highlights that “location” is the most critical dimension to people in realising their long-term housing goals.
 People buy into a neighbourhood as much as a particular property or tenure type.
-“Where” housing is built is therefore just as important as “how many” homes are being constructed, for aspirations are geographically driven.
+“Where” housing is built is therefore just as important as “how many” homes are being constructed, since aspirations are geographically driven.

 Overall, the research highlights that the housing aspirations of people in Scotland are complex and multi-faceted, shaped by perceptions of opportunity and constraint, and so liable to shift and change in response to external factors.
 This dimension has often been neglected in housing policy debates, where aspirations are often considered only as individual ‘preferences’ without any reflection on how these are shaped and come to be.